vitalik/django-ninja/docs/docs/tutorial/routers.md

 ## Nested routers

-There also times when you need to split your logic even more. **Django Ninja** make is possible to include router into other router as many times as you like and finally include top router into main api instance.
+There are also times when you need to split your logic up even more.
+**Django Ninja** makes it possible to include a router into another router as many times as you like, and finally include the top level router into the main api instance.

-Basically what it means that you have `add_router` both on `api` instance and `router` instance:
+Basically, what that means is that you have `add_router` both on the `api` instance and on the `router` instance: